-PROOFS: I will go through all of your shots after your session and choose the best ones and post them to Dropbox for you to review within 3 to 4 days of your shoot.
+PROOFS: I will go through all of your shots after your session and choose the best 20-40 shots and put them in an online gallery or you to review within 3 to 4 days of your shoot.
 When you’re reviewing your contact sheet, look for your expressions you like the best.
 Most things can be fixed during the editing process.

 RETOUCHING: During the editing process I will remove minor blemishes, lighten lines under the eyes and adjust the color and crop the final image.
 I do not remove wrinkles, swap heads or slim limbs.
 If you like additional retouching, I would be happy to refer you to professional retoucher.
 It’s expensive but if you have a specific look in mind, she can help you further.

 RECEIVING FILES: It’ll take about a week to turn around your edited images (unless we’ve spoken about about a different timeline).
 I will upload the final images to Pixieset where you can download a zip file of your final images.
 Please download your images ASAP.
 I usually clear out this online gallery after about two weeks.

 PAYMENT: Payment for your session is due in advance.
 Please book your session through Square.
 If you are having trouble finding a time, please email me at firstname.lastname@example.org and let me know what time your preferred time.
 Sometimes I can move things around to make the work for your schedule.

 Anything else?
 Please don’t hesitate to ask.
 Otherwise I will see you soon!